 WHAT SHOULD I PACK FOR GORILLA TREKKING?

 You need to prepare very well for your gorilla trek, we advise trousers, long sleeved shirts or blouses, long socks to enable you tack in your trousers, garden gloves, a hat, sun glasses, hiking boots, insect repellents and some energy giving foods.
-A full list of what to pack, please contact us.
+More about packing list and gorilla trekking gear.

 DO YOU HAVE ANY QUESTIONS ABOUT GORILLAS?